 Persons with disabilities face significant challenges in realizing their full social, political, and economic inclusion in The Gambia.
 Discrimination, lack of inclusive education, no representation in government, and the absence of accessible infrastructure, among other factors, create barriers to persons with disabilities fully exercising their fundamental human rights.
 While a Disability Rights Bill to assist persons with disabilities exists, it has languished in the legislature for over a decade.
-Following the landmark election in 2016, the creation of a Constitutional Review Commission (CRC) to write a new constitution has presented an opportunity for many marginalized groups, including disabled persons organizations (DPOs), to provide input into the constitution drafting process in order to ensure the rights of persons with disabilities are enshrined in the new document.
+Following the landmark election in 2016, the creation of a Constitutional Review Commission to recommend changes to the Constitution has presented an opportunity for many marginalized groups, including disabled persons organizations, to provide input into the constitution drafting process in order to ensure their rights are protected.

 With funding from the National Endowment for Democracy, NDI has worked with the CRC and civil society to ensure an inclusive reform process.
 The program included the first public poll of Gambian political attitudes since the 2016 transition.
 In May 2019, NDI convened a group of DPOs to discuss their experiences as individuals living with disabilities in The Gambia, their engagement or lack thereof with the constitutional review process thus far, and recommendations and next steps to ensure their voices are heard in the next stage of the review process.
 Participants included the visually impaired, persons with albinism, deaf and hard of hearing, and those working on developmental disabilities, as well as persons with disabilities from rural areas, who are even more likely to be left out of conversations given the additional barriers they face due to their location.